grncdr/js-pockets/README.md

 Can't remember where you left something in your app?
 Check your pockets.

 **Warning**: `pockets` uses a lot of implicit magical behaviour.
 (In particular with regards to parsing function dependencies).
-Just warning you in case it turns you off.
+Just a warning in case that turns you off.

 ## Starting out with `pockets`